shahebaz-Devops/Mastering-Docker/Day03/README.md

 1. **Run a container without network access**:

-   docker run --rm -d --name troubleshootingtools --network none troubleshootingtools:v10
+   docker run --rm -d --name troubleshootingtools --network none troubleshootingtools:v10 docker exec -it troubleshootingtools bash try to run docker commands like docker ps or docker images , it will give the error as whenever we run the docker command so it will go to docker daemon through docker socket.

+so now will mount the docker socket with container to check how bind mounts work

-2. **Run a container with Docker socket mounted**:
+3. **Run a container with Docker socket mounted**:

-   docker run --rm -d --name troubleshootingtools -v /var/run/docker.sock:/var/run/docker.sock --network none troubleshootingtools:v10
+   # docker run --rm -d --name app1 -v /var/run/docker.sock:/var/run/docker.sock --network none kiran2361993/troubleshootingtools:v1
+   # docker exec -it app1 bash

+   now run command docker ps command it will work.

-3. **Inspect the container**:
+5. **Inspect the container**:

-   docker inspect troubleshootingtools
+   docker inspect app1

 ## Docker Client and Daemon